 Chapter 3706-2 Grants

-The office of the ombudsman for the small business stationary source technical and environmental compliance assistance program (the "ombudsman") shall issue grants from the small business assistance fund pursuant to division (E) of section 3706.19 of the Revised Code under the following terms and conditions.
+The Ohio air quality development authority's ("authority") office of the ombudsperson for the small business stationary source technical and environmental compliance assistance program (the " ombudsperson") shall issue grants from the small business assistance fund pursuant to division (E) of section 3706.19 of the Revised Code under the following terms and conditions.

-(A) The ombudsman, to provide financial assistance to eligible small businesses, has created the air quality grant assistance program, which shall:
+(A) The authority , to provide financial assistance to eligible small businesses upon advice of the ombudsperson, has created the air quality assistance program, which shall be administered by the ombudsperson and which shall:

 (2) Promote the conservation of the air as a natural resource and prevent or abate the pollution thereof.

-(3) Assist in removing financial obstacles to small business compliance with the "Clean Air Act Amendments of 1990" by taking any and all steps necessary to implement the air quality grant assistance programs, including leveraging of future small business assistance fund moneys.
+(3) Assist in removing financial obstacles to small business compliance with the clean air act by taking any and all steps necessary to implement the air quality grant assistance programs, including leveraging of future small business assistance fund moneys.

 (B) As used in this rule:

 (1) "Air Pollution" means the presence in the ambient air of one or more air contaminants in sufficient quantity and of such characteristics and duration as to injure human health or welfare, plant or animal life, or property, or that unreasonably interferes with the comfortable enjoyment of life or property.